opentelekomcloud-community/terraform-workshop/docs/slides/PART 4/PART 4.md

 It also provides clear separation for access control and compliance.

-On the downside, it creates more file duplication — you often have to repeat backend and provider configuration — and without modules, it’s harder to keep everything consistent.
+On the downside, it creates more file duplication, you often have to repeat backend and provider configuration and without modules, it’s harder to keep everything consistent.

 ## Slide 5 Pros & Cons: Workspace-based
 With remote state, workspace-based separation:
  * Automatically isolates state files by workspace key naming.
- * Uses one backend configuration for all tenants — easy to set up and DRY.
+ * Uses one backend configuration for all tenants: easy to set up and DRY.

 The limitation is that you cannot vary backend settings or credentials per tenant.
 All share the same OBS bucket and auth.
-Workspace-based separation minimizes duplication — there’s only one set of Terraform files to maintain.
+Workspace-based separation minimizes duplication, there’s only one set of Terraform files to maintain.

 It’s easy to switch tenants with a single command, and all tenants automatically share module code.